Ermine White w/Red interior, 327/340hp, 4-spd. manual transmission.

 This outstanding ’62 came to us from a collector up in Northern CA. The car had been very correctly frame-off restored back on the ’90’s, and has been very well cared for and maintained since, always stored indoors and still looks fresh.
 It’s equipped with the optional #’s matching 327/340hp engine mated to a Borg Warner T-10 4-spd transmission.
 The classic Ermine White exterior perfectly complements the Red interior and Black dated soft top.
 It rolls on correct looking bias ply Whitewall tires with bright spinner wheel covers.

 The car has won three N.C.R.S.
 Top Flight Awards; Chapter, Regional and National, as well as a second place class win in the Palo Alto Concours!
 Comes with the Owner’s Kit, a full set of ’62 shop manuals and car cover.
+Full transmission service including a new clutch just completed!
 This is a great looking, running and driving Solid Axle Corvette that you can enjoy for years to come!